hboetes/c4O/README.md

 nothing but simple shell-scripts.

-Cruxports for OpenBSD is a port/rewrite  of  the  CRUX  ports-system  to OpenBSD, and is completely written in sh, except  for  a  simple  parser written in C.
+Cruxports for OpenBSD is a port/rewrite  of  the  CRUX  ports-system  to OpenBSD, and is completely written in shell-script.

 Now I hear you say: "What's wrong with the normal ports?"
 Well...  wrong is a big word.
 It's just a matter of personal preference  I  think.
 But